puspabhatt22/analysis_portfolio/README.md

 **General / Business Insight:**
 - Recognize that increased time at home correlates with higher spending on gaming products, informing future marketing and product strategies

+These recommendations help optimize sales, increase revenue, and reduce the reliance on one marketing channel.
 ---

 ## About Me